mltframework/mlt_web/developers/Framework.md

 that we use the default producers and consumers.

 The default producer is "loader".
-This producer matches file names to locate a service to use and attaches 'normalising filters' (such as scalers, deinterlacers, resamplers and field normalisers) to the loaded content - these filters ensure that the consumer gets what it asks for.
+This producer matches file names to locate a service to use and attaches 'normalizing filters' (such as scalers, deinterlacers, resamplers and field normalizers) to the loaded content - these filters ensure that the consumer gets what it asks for.

 The default consumer is "sdl".
 The combination of loader and sdl will